tahaygun/ai-calorie-tracker/README.md

 ## 🌟 Features

-- **AI-Powered Analysis**: Get instant nutritional information for any food or meal using OpenAI's advanced language models
+- **AI-Powered Text Analysis**: Get instant nutritional information for any food or meal using OpenAI's advanced language models
+- **Image Analysis**: Upload food photos for automatic analysis and nutritional breakdown
-- **Model Selection**: Choose between GPT-4 (most accurate), GPT-3.5 Turbo (faster), or use your own custom model
+- **Enhanced Model Selection**: Choose from GPT-4o-mini (recommended), GPT-4o, GPT-3.5 Turbo, GPT-4, or use your own custom model
 - **No Account Required**: Start tracking immediately - no sign-up, no hassle
 - **Daily Summaries**: View your daily calorie and nutrition totals
 - **Favorites System**: Save your frequently eaten meals for quick access
+- **Data Portability**: Export and import your nutrition data for backup or transfer between devices
+- **Debug Mode**: View token usage and detailed analysis information for technical users
 - **PWA Support**: Install as a mobile app on any device
 - **Offline Capable**: Continue using the app even without internet
 - **Dark Theme**: Easy on the eyes with a modern dark interface